ulfschneider/afova/README.md

 - describe violation messages with corresponding `data` attributes (`data-required`, `data-type`, `data-step`, `data-pattern`, `data-min`, `data-max`, `data-minlength`, and `data-maxlength`, and `data-bad-input`),
 - use placeholders within the violation messages to refer to the current user input (placeholder is `{{input}}`) and to the violated constraint setting (placeholder is `{{constraint}}`),
 - style constraint violation messages with CSS,
-- do custom HTML input element validation (sync and async), and
+- do custom HTML input element validation (sync and async),
-- do HTML form validation (sync and async).
+- do HTML form validation (sync and async), and
+- avoids multiple submits of a form that is already in a submitting process.

 Below is an example of how afova allows to define constraint violation messages: